ttahb/javainterview/README.md

 13. What design pattern using in your current project Microservice?

+14. What is the difference between various @Service . @Component, @Repository?

 Interveiw - 2 ( Java 8, Multithreading, Spring Boot)
 ------------